 - you’ll be able to use most of these expenses as deductions when you file your tax return

-It may help you if you think of your bookkeeping system as an extension of the creative “fun” of owning your own business.
-You can “design” your system to be a reflection of you and your brand.
-Think of:
+It may help you if you think of your bookkeeping system as an extension of the creative spirit.
+You can design it to reflect your unique brand and personality.
+Image:

 - a snazzy painted file cabinet to store your receipts and paperwork in

-Do something fun to keep you motivated to consistently update your financial information.
+Find something that sparks joy and keeps you motivated to update your financial information regularly.

 Fantastic!
 Let’s embark on a little bookkeeping adventure.